 Although there is flexibility in naming the parameters within action scripts (provided that they match what is specified during the template-building process in AnyIdentity), it is advisable to use a standard set of parameters to maintain consistency and clarity in naming conventions.

-Each parameter is marked as mandatory, ensuring that the AnyIdentity provider is forced to use these parameters.
-It is also important to note the use of the securestring
+In this example, each parameter is marked as mandatory, forcing the provider to use them.
+Make sure to use the securestring

 type for the IdentityEndpointPassword

-to prevent the transmission and processing of plaintext passwords within action scripts.
+parameter, as AnyIdentity mandates it to prevent the transmission and processing of plaintext passwords.

-When constructing the AnyIdentity template, these identity provider endpoint parameters will correspond to the parameters defined during the template creation process.
+When constructing the AnyIdentity template, these identity provider endpoint parameters correspond to those defined during the template creation process.

-When you need to provide the ability to pass a value to a script parameter but not require it, that parameter is considered optional.
-It's only used when a value is passed to it.
+When you need to provide the ability to pass a value to a script parameter but not require it, that parameter is considered optional, and is only used when a value is passed to it.

-The parameters within the action script for the provider mentioned above may be structured as follows, with each script parameter matching the AnyIdentity template's properties and default values assigned to the optional parameters.
+The parameters within the action script for the provider mentioned above may be structured as follows, with each matching the AnyIdentity template's properties and default values assigned to the optional parameters.

 [CmdletBinding()]